 Do I have central heat?

-If you live in one of Dallas’ older homes that has no central heating system, using a fireplace in conjunction with a built in heat exchanger might be a viable option.
-A heat exchanger installed into your fireplace, prevents warm air from escaping through the chimney and blows out hot air generated by a wood or gas fire.
-Sealing off the rooms not in use could make surviving Dallas winters without a traditional heat source possible.
+If you live in one of Dallas’ older homes that has no central heating system, using a fireplace in conjunction with a built-in heat exchanger might be a viable option.
+A heat exchanger installed into your fireplace prevents warm air from escaping through the chimney and blows out hot air generated by a wood or gas fire.
+Sealing off the rooms not in use could make surviving Dallas, TX winters without a traditional heat source possible.